Thursday, July 10, 2025

 Thanks for stopping by!

-Sunday, May 11, 2025
+Sunday, June 22, 2025

-Mother’s Day Stitch Along Update
+Stitch Along Update Once Again

 This Stitch Along is hosted every three weeks by Avis at Sewing Beside the Sea who kindly sends us the needed posting reminders.